jcyrill/snowbirds/characters/kyle.md

 - "Wait, what?
 I don't get it."
 - "That's actually really sad, man."
 - [After growth] "No. No, dude, that's not right.
 We can't do that."
+- Kyle, after a wipeout: "That wave hit harder than last night's threesome—left me soaked and breathless!"
+- Kyle, mocking an elderly passerby: "Look at grandpa shuffling—bet his moves in bed are slower than dial-up porn."
+- After crash, Kyle: "Shit, the urn's in the lake—now pussy's really wet!"
+- Kyle, to angry elderly: "Relax, it's just cat ashes—pussy comes and goes!"
+- Kyle, downplaying: "The old folks are fine—wet but alive, unlike my sex life after this."
+- Ultimatum: "Military or Florida!"
+Kyle: "Florida?
+That's where old people go to die—or screw, apparently."
+- On plane: Kyle: "Coach class?
+This seat's tighter than a virgin on prom night."
+- Kyle, on arrival: "Feels like a graveyard—bet the only thing rising here is the dead!"
+- Kyle, first night: "This dump's tighter than a nun's—how do we even jack off in here?"
+- Kyle: "The only wakes around here are on the land!" (play on wakeboarding wakes vs. funeral wakes)
+- Kyle: "65+ only?
+Guess we gotta fake it till we make it—like my last date."
+- Kyle, on the plan: "Dress as old people?
+Hope my disguise doesn't slip like my condom last week."
+- Kyle, with wig: "I look like grandma after a bad perm—smells like mothballs and regret."
+- Kyle, in clothes: "These pants are looser than a hooker's morals."
+- Kyle, mirror: "We look like death—bet we'd still get laid in this place!"
+- Kyle, wig falling: "Shit, my hairpiece!
+Looks like I'm going bald like gramps' pubes."
+- Kyle: "You handle old people?
+Bet you could handle my young equipment."
+- Kyle: "Flamingos mean what?
+Granny's down to clown?"
+- Kyle: "Old lady just grabbed my ass—feels like a prune with attitude."
+- Kyle: "Helping feels weird—like blue balls but satisfying."
+- Kyle: "This is worse than waking up next to a mistake—it's a nightmare!"
+- Kyle, after: "She rode me like a golf cart—bumpy and endless."
+- Kyle: "They're hitting on our girls?
+Time to cockblock like pros."
+- Kyle: "Old folks turning into zombies?
+Bet they still hump like rabbits."
+- Kyle: "I swear, we're not liars—just really into roleplay."
+- Kyle, wig slipping: "Hold it together—like my virginity in high school!"
+- Kyle: "That was close—closer than twins in a womb."
+- Kyle: "Girls hate us now—worse than erectile dysfunction."
+- Kyle: "Guess we're not the only ones full of surprises—like granny's toy drawer."
+- Kyle: "Physio for free?
+Better than rubbing one out alone."
+- Kyle, nervous: "My stomach's flipping harder than a one-night stand."
+- Kyle: "Feels weird giving it up—like blue balls but purposeful."
+- Kyle: "Scholarship?
+Now we can study without starving our dicks."
+- Kyle: "These life lessons hit harder than Karen's hips."

 **90s References They'd Make:**
 More pop culture than Zack - cartoons, video games, comedies.
 Pauly Shore, Jim Carrey movies, video game references (Nintendo 64, PlayStation), Simpsons quotes